Microck/jarspect/README.md

 The name **Jarspect** is a portmanteau of **JAR** (Java Archive) and **Inspect**, reflecting its mission to provide deep, automated inspection of game mods for hidden threats.

 Jarspect is an AI-first security scanner for Minecraft mods.
-It runs a 3-layer pipeline -- MalwareBazaar threat intel, bytecode capability extraction, and Azure OpenAI verdict -- to classify `.jar` files as **CLEAN**, **SUSPICIOUS**, or **MALICIOUS** with full explanations.
+It runs a 3-layer pipeline: MalwareBazaar threat intel, bytecode capability extraction, and Azure OpenAI verdict; to classify `.jar` files as **CLEAN**, **SUSPICIOUS**, or **MALICIOUS** with full explanations.
 The bytecode layer parses compiled `.class` files at the constant-pool and instruction level, reconstructs obfuscated strings, resolves method invocations, runs YARA rules per archive entry, and feeds 8 capability detectors into a structured profile that the AI analyzes to produce its verdict.

 ---